omkathira/deepen/README.md

 <!-- ABOUT THE PROJECT -->
 ## What's Deepen?

-Deepen is a from-scratch deep learning framework that implements automatic differentiation, computational graphs, and a complete suite of neural network primitives/layers.
-Inspired by both PyTorch and JAX's design, it provides a flexible tensor abstraction with dual execution modes - lazy graph building by default, eager execution for debugging, and functional decorators for in-place compilation and gradients - along with a full reverse-mode autodiff system for training neural networks via backpropagation.
+Deepen is a custom, static-graph deep learning framework that implements automatic differentiation, computational graphs, and a complete suite of neural network primitives.
+Inspired by PyTorch and JAX, it provides a flexible tensor abstraction with dual execution modes - lazy graph building by default and eager execution for debugging - along with a full reverse-mode autodiff system for training neural networks via backpropagation.

-  The framework features a pluggable backend system supporting both NumPy (CPU) and CuPy (GPU), comprehensive neural network layers (Linear, Conv2d, BatchNorm, LayerNorm), modern optimizers (SGD, Adam, AdamW, RMSprop), and common loss functions.
-An emerging Rust-based compiler infrastructure (deepX/) enables graph serialization to JSON IR for cross-language compilation and optimization, positioning the project for future hardware-specific code generation and performance optimization passes.
+The framework features a pluggable backend system supporting both NumPy (CPU) and CuPy (GPU), comprehensive neural network layers (Linear, Conv2d, BatchNorm, LayerNorm, etc), modern optimizers (SGD, Adam, AdamW, RMSprop), and common loss functions.
+I'm currently working on a Rust-based compiler (deepX/) with graph serialization to a JSON-based SSA IR for model compilation and optimization (operator fusion and a close-to-metal CUDA compute engine).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>